IBM/credit-risk-analysis-with-cognos-analytics-and-watson-studio/README.md

 * Click `Select source` to view the available connections.

 * From the `Select connection source` panel, select the connection you created in the previous step.
-Then select the path to the data file on Cognos Analytics.
+Then select the path to the data files on Cognos Analytics.

 ![select-connector-path](doc/source/images/select-connector-path.png)